5 Reasons You Need a Business Plan for Long-Term Success

 Do You Really Need a Business Plan?

-The most common questions I hear from entrepreneurs who are starting a new business are, "Do I really need a business plan?
+Entrepreneurs who are starting a new business often wonder, "Do I really need a business plan?
 Is writing a business plan really the best use of my time?"
-My answer to these questions is almost always, "Yes."
+The answer to these questions is almost always, "Yes."
 A business plan is an integral part of starting a new business.

 In reality, business plans can take a long time to write, require that you have a tremendous amount of data at your fingertips, depend in part on projections and often are responsible for creating a long list of research you still need to conduct and other work you need to complete.